autonomical1/ObsidianBackup/Chapter 16 Notes.md

 	- travels with a **wave speed**
 	- wave transfers energy, but **medium as a whole does not travel**
 - **Waves transfer energy, but it does not transfer any material or substance outward from the source.**

+### Electromagnetic and Matter Waves
+- **Electromagnetic waves**: waves of an *electromagnetic field*.
+Includes visible light, radio waves, microwaves, etc.
+	- req. no material medium and can travel through a vacuum.
+- **Matter waves:** wave-like characteristics of material particles such as electrons and atoms
 -